Medical-Image-Analysis-Laboratory/FaBiAN/README.md

 FaBiAN source code is distributed as Matlab files under the open source BSD 3-Clause License to support its use for research purposes.
 Anyone is allowed to use the original and/or modified code for non-commercial purposes.
 See [LICENSE](https://github.com/Medical-Image-Analysis-Laboratory/FaBiAN/blob/main/LICENSE) file for details.

-If you publish research using FaBiAN, please cite the related manuscript: Lajous, H. et al. FaBiAN: A Fetal Brain magnetic resonance Acquisition Numerical phantom.
-Submitted to Scientific Reports (2021).
+If you publish research using FaBiAN, please cite the related manuscript: Lajous, H. et al. A Fetal Brain magnetic resonance Acquisition Numerical phantom (FaBiAN).
+Scientific Reports 12, 8682 (2022). https://doi.org/10.1038/s41598-022-10335-4

 ## Acknowledgements